spettersson/splunk4patientprivacy/data_guide.md

 [your_sourcetype]
 EXTRACT-<class> = <regular expression> #the class is a unique identifier for the field extraction - i.e, no two field extractions can have the same class.
 ```
 **Note:** The regular expression must include a capturing group.
 Only the portion that matches the capturing group will be assigned as the field value, and the group name will become the field name that can be referenced in a search.
+Also, no two field extractions can have the exact same capturing group, as it will result in field collision.

 ### What is a Field Alias?